 - S.1.3.4.
 Clearance.
-The clearance between the index of an indicator and the graduations shall in no case be more than 0.06 inch. - S.1.3.5.
+The clearance between the index of an indicator and the graduations shall in no case be more than 1.5 mm (0.06 in). - S.1.3.5.
 Parallax.
 Parallax effect shall be reduced to the practicable minimum. - S.1.3.6.
 Travel of Indicator.
-If the most sensitive element of the primary indicating element utilizes an indicator and graduations, the relative movement of these parts corresponding to the smallest indicated value shall be not less than 0.20 inch.
+If the most sensitive element of the primary indicating element utilizes an indicator and graduations, the relative movement of these parts corresponding to the smallest indicated value shall be not less than 0.5 mm (0.20 in).